 1. (i)Address or location of the proposed development.

 (ii) Name of Planning area.

 2. Full names, postal address and telephone number of

 person responsible for the development.
 (IN

 BLOCK LETTERS)

 3. Full names, postal address and telephone number of

 person applying on behalf of the developer(if any)

 4. (i) Particulars of the developer's interest (e.g. free

 hold, lease, prospective purchaser etc.)

 (ii) Details of any restrictive covenants likely to

 affect the proposed development.

 1. (i) State the zone within which the proposed

 development falls.

 (ii) Give a brief description of the proposed

 development including where appropriate

 information as to the process involved and

 machinery to be installed.

 (iii) State the purpose for which the land/or building

 era now used and if used for more than one purpose

 give details

-2. (i) State whether the proposed development involves
+2. (1) State whether the proposed development involves

 the construction of a new, or the alteration of an

 existing access to or from a road.

 (ii) State whether provision will be made for a car

-perking within the plot and if so, for how many cars.
+(iii) Cive details of the intended manyicing for the

 (iii) Give details of the intended provision for the

-loading and unloading vehicles.
+2 (i) Source of motor supply

-3. (i) Source of water supply
+5. (1) Source of water supply

-(ii) Means of subsoil drainage
+(ii) Means of subsoli dramage

-(iii) Details of sanitary arrangement.
+(iii) Details of saintary arrangement.

-(iv) Means of disposal of any trade refuse or trade
+effluents

-effluents.
+8 Give the area of the plot in square meter

-8. Give the area of the plot in square meter
+Where the granged development includes any hyild l in a second basilities are sections when